globalplex/globalplex.org/src/pages/index.md

   title: Our Services
   subtitle: Training the next generation of leaders
   content:
-    - title: Leadership & Management
+    - title: Leadership and Management
       subtitle: Develop future-proof leaders through training on core, timeless leadership skills
     - title: Career Acceleration
       subtitle: Skills that have immediate, real time impact to launch your career to the next level
     - title: Personal Development
       subtitle: Skills that help you understand yourself and grow so that you can then lead others
-    - title: Teams & Corporates
+    - title: Teams and Corporates
       subtitle: In a fast paced world, learn the skills that reduce redundancy in teams and maximize impact
 approach:
   title: Our Approach